 Blending expertise gained from the client facing financial services and national security industries, he founded Leveraged Outcomes LLC. to be a critical force multiplier during times of regulatory change, operational risk, and strategic opportunity.
 Focuses include technology selection and implementation, data collection and processing, and modernizing analytical processes and workforces.
 He has successfully created and delivered innovative solutions for executives in Fortune 20 companies, the U.S. Departments of Defense, Homeland Security, and Treasury, the Intelligence Community, and foreign equivalents.
 Prior roles include designing commercial and government based FININT strategies as a Principal at Lockheed Martin, developing advanced analytical capabilities for DHS’ automated screening systems, and supporting the C-suite at the Financial Crimes Enforcement Network (FinCEN) as a Senior Advisor (GS-15) during a multiyear technology modernization.
 Prior financial industry experience includes managing client facing portfolios in excess of $100M for major institutions such as Merrill Lynch as well as emerging companies.

-Barry Koch, Counsel to the Investigation Division, New York County District Attorney’s Office
+Barry Koch, Former Counsel to the Investigation Division, New York County District Attorney’s Office

-Becki LaPorte, VP, Network Compliance, AML Compliance Officer, AIG
+Becki LaPorte, VP & AML Compliance Officer, Advisor Group

 Paul Pelletier, Member, Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, Washington, DC